Published October 07, 2022

 Where: 90 NE 39 Street, Miami, Fl 33137

 The self-described “compact, romantic watering hole” accounts for some of the best craft cocktails in Miami.
-Come with a group and try one of their punch bowls (you choose a spirit, fruit and botanical, the bartenders do the rest) in their tinkling backyard.
+Come with a group and try one of their punch bowls (you choose a spirit, fruit, and botanical—the bartenders do the rest) in their twinkling backyard.

 Where: 2727 Indian Creek Dr Miami Beach, FL 33140

-Joia brings us so much joy (sorry, we had to).
-This popular restaurant and beach club is the best spot for a weekend sunset sesh.
+This popular restaurant and beach club is the best spot for a weekend sunset session.
 Offering the ultimate all-day venue for chilling and relaxing, Joia is a must for locals and visitors alike.

 Where: 1111 Parrot Jungle Trail, Miami, FL 33132